Create a good export plan

 Plan your research

 Research takes time.
-How long depends on what you already know and how much time you have, but don’t be surprised if it takes many months.
+How long depends on what you already know and how much time you have, but don’t be surprised if it takes months.

 Save yourself valuable time and money by prioritising the most important areas and being well prepared.
 Ask yourself these questions: